maarky/lazy/README.md

 places you aren't going to want to load the articles every time you create an Author object since the time spent will often be wasted.

-The Lazy class constructor takes a callback that accepts no arguments and returns any value.
+The Lazy\Container class constructor takes a callback that accepts no arguments and returns any value.
 The get() method calls the function, stores the returned value and returns it.
 If you ever call the get() method again it will not call your function but will instead just return the previously generated value.